 In March 2017, the FASB issued ASU No. 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
-This ASU changes how employers that sponsor defined benefit pension and/or other postretirement benefit plans present the net periodic benefit cost in the income statement.
-Under the new standard, only the service cost component of net periodic benefit cost would be included in operating expenses and only the service cost component would be eligible for capitalization into assets such as inventory.
-All other net periodic benefit costs components (such as interest, expected return on plan assets, prior service cost amortization and actuarial gain/loss amortization) would be reported outside of operating income.
-For 3M, this ASU is effective January 1, 2018 on a retrospective basis; however, guidance limiting the capitalization to only the service cost component is applied on prospective basis.
+This ASU changed how employers that sponsor defined benefit pension and/or other postretirement benefit plans present the net periodic benefit cost in the income statement.
+Under the new standard, only the service cost component of net periodic benefit cost is included in operating expenses and only the service cost component is eligible for capitalization into assets such as inventory.
+All other net periodic benefit costs components (such as interest, expected return on plan assets, prior service cost amortization and actuarial gain/loss amortization) are reported outside of operating income.
+3M adopted this ASU effective January 1, 2018 on a retrospective basis; however, guidance limiting the capitalization to only the service cost component is applied on prospective basis.
 The components of 3M's net periodic defined benefit pension and postretirement benefit costs are presented in Note 12.
-These include components totaling a benefit of \$129 million, \$195 million, and a detriment of \$34 million, for the fiscal years 2017, 2016, and 2015, respectively, that would no longer be included within operating expenses and instead would be reported outside of income from operations under the new standard.
+The retrospective application of this ASU, had no impact on the Company's previously reported consolidated income before income taxes and net income attributable to 3M.
+However, non-service cost components of pension and postretirement benefit costs in prior years representing income of \$128 million and \$196 million in total year 2017 and 2016, respectively, and an expense of \$34 million in total year 2015 have been reclassified from operating expenses and are now reported outside of operating income within other expense (income), net.
+The impact of adoption of this ASU on previously reported amounts in the consolidated statement of income are described earlier in Note 1.
 Further, the capitalization of service cost change is not expected to have a material impact on 3M's consolidated results of operations and financial condition.